TyOverby/tyoverby.github.io/posts/piston-project.md

 ## Rust-Graphics

 _Rust-Graphics_ is a 2d graphics API that can draw to any graphical backend.
-Right now, the project only supports OpenGL, but in theory, any graphical backend that implements the Rust-Graphics backend interface could be used without any changes to your drawing code.
+Right now, the project only provides an implementation for OpenGL, but in theory, any graphical backend that implements the Rust-Graphics backend interface could be used without any changes to your drawing code.